Welcome to Castle Keep Pre-school Ltd

 Summer Holiday Play Scheme

-Each year we run a play scheme for the middle four weeks of the summer holidays, this will help your child maintain their routines and can avoid your child having to resettle again in September – six weeks is a long time for a child (and you!).
+Each year we run a play scheme for four weeks of the summer holidays, this will help your child maintain their routines and can avoid your child having to resettle again in September – six weeks is a long time for a child (and you!).
 Each child can attend as many or as few of these sessions as you may need although numbers of children are limited for these weeks.
-No nursery education funding is available during this time so fees are payable.
+No nursery education funding is available during this time so fees are payable unless your child has accessed the 30 hours Extended Entitlement and has banked hours.

 Staff and Staff Training